Risk-Aware Decision Making in Restless Bandits: Theory and Algorithms for Planning and Learning

-The parameters of arms in Problem~\ref{prob:risk-aware} may be unknown in various practical applications.
-Notable examples include a drug discovery problem when a new drug is discovered in a clinical setup~\cite{ribba2020model} and a machine maintenance problem for new machines where state transition functions are unknown~\cite{ogunfowora2023reinforcement}.
-As a result, the objective in such contexts is to determine a learning policy that converges to the ideal policy (the solution to Problem~\ref{prob:risk-aware}) as quickly as possible.
-Let us assume that the agent interacts with the system for $K$ episodes and let ${\bs \pi}_k$ denote a time-dependent learning policy in episode $k$.
+The transition probabilities of arms in Problem~\ref{prob:ns-risk-aware} may be unknown in various practical applications.
+Notable examples include a drug discovery problem when a new drug is discovered in a clinical setup \citep{ribba2020model} and a machine maintenance problem for new machines where state transition functions are unknown \citep{ogunfowora2023reinforcement}.
+One plausible objective in such contexts is to determine a learning policy that converges to the ideal policy (the solution to Problem~\ref{prob:ns-risk-aware}) as quickly as possible.
+Let us assume that the agent interacts with the system for $K$ episodes and let ${\bs \pi}_k$ denote a learning policy that is deployed in episode $k$.
 The performance of a learning policy is measured by Bayesian regret, which quantifies the difference between the policy's performance and that of an oracle who possesses complete knowledge of the environment and executes an optimal policy $\bs{\pi}^\star$, i.e.,